Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 - Transport links: Prestbury is a village just 5 miles (8 km) away from Alderley Edge and two miles (3.2 km) from the town of Macclesfield.
 Prestbury is in the foothills of the Pennines, yet still close to both the M56 (at Manchester Airport) and M5 (for Liverpool to the North and London to the South);

-- Trains: mainline rail services from Prestbury station run to Stoke-on-Trent, Macclesfield and Manchester Piccadilly—the latter, a journey of around half an hour.
+- Trains: Mainline rail services from Prestbury station run to Stoke-on-Trent, Macclesfield and Manchester Piccadilly—the latter, a journey of around half an hour.

 Why live in Prestbury?